 Toronto’s spectacular skyline seen from the deck of the Oriole.

-Ask me how to spend a day in Toronto and I’d probably direct you to the Royal Ontario Museum, or the Ontario Science Centre, or the Art Gallery of Ontario.
+Ask most locals how to spend a great day in Toronto and you’d probably be directed to the Royal Ontario Museum, or the Ontario Science Centre, or the Art Gallery of Ontario, or the CN Tower – all great options..
 But I spent a day almost entirely outdoors doing some really cool things, all in the GTA.
 Continue reading →